fikusir/nettegraph/readme.md

 # Nette Microsoft Graph project

-This is a simple, skeleton application using the [Nette](https://nette.org) and [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).
+This is a simple, skeleton application using the [Nette](https://nette.org), and [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) which is part of [Microsoft Graph solution](https://docs.microsoft.com/en-us/graph/).
 This is meant to be used as a starting point for your new projects.

 The basic Nette skeleton show you how to use Microsft Graph with Nette.